-The signs and symptoms of pulmonary hypertension in its early stages might not be noticeable for months or even years.
-As the disease progresses, symptoms become worse.
+The signs and symptoms of pulmonary hypertension develop slowly.
+You may not notice them for months or even years.
+Symptoms get worse as the disease progresses.

-Pulmonary hypertension symptoms include:
+Pulmonary hypertension signs and symptoms include:

 - Shortness of breath (dyspnea), initially while exercising and eventually while at rest

-- Swelling (edema) in your ankles, legs and eventually in your abdomen (ascites)
+- Swelling (edema) in the ankles, legs and eventually the belly area (abdomen)

 Pulmonary hypertension is classified into five groups, depending on the cause.

-Group 1: Pulmonary arterial hypertension
+Group 1: Pulmonary arterial hypertension (PAH)

-- Heart abnormalities present at birth (congenital heart disease)
+- Heart problems present at birth (congenital heart disease)

-- Other conditions, such as connective tissue disorders (scleroderma, lupus, others), HIV infection or chronic liver disease (cirrhosis)
+- Other conditions such as HIV infection, chronic liver disease (cirrhosis) and connective tissue disorders (scleroderma, lupus, others)

 Group 2: Pulmonary hypertension caused by left-sided heart disease